INST international studies SPPAIS university of Wyoming UW UWyo

 The Undergraduate Program in International Studies at UW

 The International Studies undergraduate program is part of the larger School of Politics, Public Affairs, and International Studies (SPPAIS – pronounced ‘spice’).
 In International Studies, and the School more generally, we seeks to prepare students to make meaningful contributions as social entrepreneurs, problem solvers, and citizens at multiple geographic scales.
-The faculty and staff of the School are dedicated to accomplishing this mission through quality, student-centered instruction, in a diverse and inclusive context, and through innovative research on policy-relevant issues in governance, public policy, and global studies.
+The faculty and staff of the School are dedicated to accomplishing this mission through quality, student-centered instruction, and innovative research on policy-relevant issues in governance, public policy, and global studies.
 The School emphasizes the administration of public and nonprofit agencies, the theory/praxis nexus, the governance and development of communities, and challenges related to political economy, development, security, human security, intelligence, environment-society relations, geopolitics, and cultural understanding.
 Our students’ education is enriched by scholarships for study abroad and international field research, public and private sector internships, and collaboration with faculty doing cutting-edge research on timely issues (for example, pictured here is Dr. Zoe Pearson with a former International Studies undergrad in the Ecuadorian Amazon for their collaborative research).

 The International Studies program empowers students to understand and work in relation to world regions and the global economic, political, and social processes that cut across them.
 The perspective and skills that students develop in the program is in high demand in public, private, and nonprofit sectors.
 International Studies majors develop expertise in one of our two career-oriented interdisciplinary fields of specialization: Development Studies and Security Studies.
 They also receive robust training in regional studies, and learn about interconnections and interdependence of world regions, including Africa, Asia, Europe, Latin America, and the Middle East.
 Our students’ education is enriched by scholarships for study abroad and international field research, public and private sector internships, and collaboration with faculty doing cutting-edge research on timely issues.